shivaram-dev/shivaram-dev/README.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=shivaram-dev&theme=radical&hide=glsl,python" />
 </a>

-## 💼 What I'm Looking For

-I'm actively seeking opportunities as a Full Stack Developer where I can apply my skills in building scalable web applications and contribute to meaningful projects.
-I'm eager to learn, collaborate, and grow with a team that values innovation and quality.

 ## 📫 Let's Connect

 Feel free to reach out if you'd like to collaborate on a project or just want to chat about web development!